jepowo/CPE_313/README.md

                                             'into a cup, it becomes the cup.
 You put water into a bottle and it' 'becomes the bottle.
 You put it in a teapot, it becomes the teapot.'
                                             'Now, water can flow or it can crash.
-Be water, my friend.'), '- ⚡ Fun fact'                  : ('80% of Tibetan Buddhists chose to have a sky burial, in which their bodies' 'are placed on mountain tops and consumed by birds of prey.')
+Be water, my friend.'), '- ⚡ Fun fact'                  : ('80% of Tibetan Buddhists chose to have a sky burial, in which their' 'bodies are placed on mountain tops and consumed by birds of prey.')
     }

 if __name__ == '__main__':